This policy describes how we process personal information from individuals.

 The Fundraising Regulator (FR) is the independent regulator of charitable fundraising.
 We were established following the cross-party review of fundraising self-regulation (2015) to strengthen the system of charity regulation and restore public trust in fundraising.

 In this policy ‘FR’, ‘we’, ‘us’ or ‘our’ means the Fundraising Regulator, a Company Limited by Guarantee, registered in England, Number 10016446.
-Registered address is: Fundraising Regulator, CAN Mezzanine, 49-51 East Road, London, N1 6AH
+Registered address is: Fundraising Regulator, Eagle House, 167 City Road, London, EC1V 1AW.

 How do we collect personal information from you?